 It's also proved to be incredibly resilient, as the high winds we've experienced during the winter have resulted in the bike lying on its side on numerous occasions (even though it has been propped and protected).
 The windscreen has managed to come through unscathed every time - much to my delight, as my hearts sink each time I see the bike lying on its side after a particularly rough storm.

 Initially I had reservations as to whether the front seat windshield might act like a sail in high winds, and drag me off course, but this didn't prove to be an issue at all.
+In fact, it's been great to be able to get the protection from it when cycling back from pre-school with out T on the bike!!

 So there you have it, if you use a front bike seat to transport your child, a Polisport bike windscreen will provide great protection and comfort when the weather turns cold and wet, and reassuringly will take a drop or two.